02:08 - Source: CNN

 Harris and Emhoff arrive to greet staff at her campaign headquarters in Wilmington, Delaware, in July 2024.
 It was the day after Biden announced that he would be dropping out of the presidential race and supporting her to be the nominee.

-Harris speaks in Milwaukee in her first campaign rally, two days after Biden dropped out of the presidential race.
+Harris speaks just outside of Milwaukee in her first campaign rally, two days after Biden dropped out of the presidential race.
 She told supporters that she would spend the coming weeks "continuing to unite our party" ahead of August's Democratic National Convention and this fall's showdown with Donald Trump.

 Brendan Smialowski/AFP/Getty Images